 Not eating, refusing treats or favourite foods,

 Any sudden, odd behaviour that’s out of character (antisocial/aggressive)

 Nothing gets a bun-mom as excited as her bun’s first poop after illness or surgery.
 Your bun’s poop is the best way to monitor his health.

 Bunnies have 2 types of stools – the normal round ones that they drop any- and everywhere, and caecotrophes (grapelike, squishy poo that they eat from their bum).
 Both are normal and it is important to know what they should look like.
 Caecotrophes are rarely seen (because your bun eats them), but when they are left behind or they are leaving marks on the floor, you may need to adjust bunny’s food.

-Caecotrophes are often mistaken for diarrhea but real diarrhea is very rare in rabbits.
+Caecotrophes are often mistaken for diarrhea but real diarrhea is very rare in bunnies.
 It can be fatal.
-Healthy normal droppings should be: not to hard, not too soft, not too dark (darkness indicates lack of fiber/hay), not too small and perfect round/egg shaped, also not stringed together with hair.
+Healthy, normal droppings should be: not too hard, not too soft, not too dark (darkness indicates lack of fiber/hay), not too small and perfect round/egg shaped, also not stringed together with hair.
 Poops that are stringed together indicates that you need to groom your rabbit more frequently to prevent excess hair from being digested.

 NO POOP = VET EMERGENCY!

 DISCLAIMER: The advice given above is not meant to replace proper vet care.
-We are not medical professionals – we have compiled this list of guidelines to keep your rabbit comfortable and as pain free as possible until you are able to visit a proper rabbit savvy vet (see our vet list).
+We are not medical professionals – we have compiled this list of guidelines to keep your rabbit comfortable and as pain free as possible until you are able to visit a proper bunny-savvy vet.

 Photo (top): Iván C. Fajardo / Unsplash